duckduckgo/duckduckgo-documentation/duckduckhack/spice/spice_displaying.md

 If you want to ensure the relevancy of your Spice's result (usually when dealing with multiple items), the relevancy property can be used to ensure the relevancy of each individual item.
 It can also be used to de-duplicate the returned items if desired.

 In most cases you will only need to specify relevancy properties for the, **primary** relevancy block.
-However, if your Spice is capable of dealing with differnt types of queries, where different relevany checks are necessary, you can supply additional relevancy blocks.
+However, if your Spice is capable of dealing with different types of queries, where different relevancy checks are necessary, you can supply additional relevancy blocks.
 For example, the Quixey (Apps) Spice handles two distinct types of app searches, being **categorical** searches, such as "social networking apps", or more specific, named searches such as "free angry birds apps".
 When dealing with **categorical** searches, the name of the app doesn't need to be checked against the query for relevancy, however the app's category does and so two separate relevancy blocks, `primary` and `category` are used to define the different relevancy constraints.

 ## Relevancy*Blocks*
 A relevancy block is comprised of an array of simple objects.
 For each object, the properties are used to indicate certain constraints.
 The concept of a relevancy block is best explained with an example: